-For more information on installing the Sitecore SQL and Oracle databases, see the Sitecore CMS Installation Guide at http://sdn.sitecore.net/Products/Sitecore%20V5/Sitecore%20CMS%206/Installation.aspx.
+For more information on installing the Sitecore SQL and Oracle databases, see the Sitecore CMS Installation Guide.

 2.3 Configuring the Content Management Environment

 To configure the CM environment, you must set up one or more CM instances on one or more Web servers.